gchiesa/ansible-role-swarm/README.md

 # iptables configuration file
 iptables_config: "/etc/sysconfig/iptables"

+# set true if the host is natted
+host_natted: false
 ```
 The cluster is built based on the existence of hosts in two specific hostgroups: